 - 19. InterContinental Vienna, an IHG Hotel

 From luxury resorts to boutique hotels, here are our favorite hotels in Vienna!

 |Category||Hotel||Price (per night)|

 Address: Kärntner Ring 9, 1010 Wien, Austria

-Grand Hotel Wien pulled out all the stops in making a truly luxurious experience.
-Big, bustling, with glamorous touches in every corner, the Grand Hotel Wien, Austria’s first ‘Grand Dame’ hotel, opened in 1870 and has enjoyed international renown for its refined luxury and exquisite hospitality.
+Grand Hotel Wien pulled out all the stops for a truly luxurious experience.
+Big, bustling, with glamorous touches in every corner, the Grand Hotel Wien, Austria’s first ‘Grand Dame’ hotel, opened in 1870.
+It has enjoyed international renown for its refined luxury and exquisite hospitality.

-This renovated historic building sits in Vienna’s Innere Stadt neighborhood, within walking distance of some of the city’s best attractions including the Vienna State Opera, the Secession Building, Prater amusement park, and the Hofburg Palace.
+This renovated historic building sits in Vienna’s Innere Stadt neighborhood, within walking distance of the city’s best attractions, including the Vienna State Opera, the Secession Building, Prater amusement park, and the Hofburg Palace.

 Upon entering the property’s revolving door, you’re greeted by bellhops and led into an impressively decorated palatial lobby.
 Yes, it’s one of the finest luxury hotels in the city.

 Rooms in the Grand Hotel Wein are an eclectic mix of modern amenities and Old World styling with crystal chandeliers, tasseled drapes, antique armchairs, marble-topped tables, and ornate crown molding.

 Bathrooms are particularly spacious, with brass fixtures, marble countertops, and walk-in showers or tub combos.
 Common room amenities include stocked minibars, flat-screen TVs, and free Wi-Fi.